Rohansjamadagni/Auto-Test/README.md

 ## Show Domain:

     Show()  //Displays list of all domains
-    Show_Specific()  //Displays list of all specific domains Show_Generic()  //Displays list of all generic domains
+    Show(string)  //Displays list of all specific or generic domains

 ## Validate Email :

-    Validate(string)  //validates email and checks among the list of domains Validate(string,string)  //validates email and checks among the list of given domains Examples shown in examples folder.
+    Validate(string)  //validates email and checks among the list of domains Validate(string,string)  //validates email and checks among the list of given domains

 # **COLOUR-FUNCTIONS**